 Category: Thoughts

-My outlook on life coming from an advanced degree at the University of Hard Knocks.
+My outlook on life comes from an advanced degree at the University of Hard Knocks.
+Sometimes I need to take advantage of solitude and capture my thoughts.
+In that moment my heart is open for your inspection.

 Introducing Twenty-Five Heart Facts

 February includes celebrations for many things including American Heart Month.
-My inbox has been filled with advice on best practices for my heart’s health, worst foods for my heart, and plenty of words on the overall importance of this organ.
-That started me thinking about the word heart and how many times I encounter it […]
+My inbox has been filled with advice on best practices for my heart’s health, the worst foods for my heart.
+I find plenty of words on the overall importance of this organ.
+That started me thinking about the word heart and how many times I […]

 Choose Wisely